dhutty/1ex/README.md

 1ex
 ===

 Some minor conveniences.
 I'm going to get more material here as it gets cleaned up enough to be public.
+I'm putting them here because they don't really belong anywhere else, but occasionally someone asks about something I've mentioned and this is a convenient way to show them.